jeherve/rest-api-post-embeds/readme.txt

 * It could be because the site owner deactivated the JSON API module.

 If the site is yours, and if you can't figure out what's wrong, you'll need to contact the Jetpack support team for help.
 You can do so [via email](http://jetpack.me/contact-support/) or via [the Jetpack support forums here on WordPress.org](http://wordpress.org/support/plugin/jetpack).

+= Are there other ways for me to customize the post embed list? =

+Yes!
+The plugin includes quite a few filters you can use to customize the post list.
+You can [browse the plugin's source code](https://github.com/jeherve/rest-api-post-embeds/blob/master/rest-api-post-embeds.php) to find out more.

+* `jeherve_post_embed_blog_id` allows you to specify a custom blog ID or normalized Jetpack or WordPress.com site URL.
+* `jeherve_post_embed_base_api_url` allows you to specify another REST API URL where you'll get your posts from.
+It defaults to the WordPress.com REST API.
+* `jeherve_post_embed_query_url` allows you to change the final URL (including the options you've set in the shortcode parameters) used to query posts.
+* `jeherve_post_embed_post_list_before` allows you to insert content before the list of posts, inside the div.
+* `jeherve_post_embed_image_params` allows you to specify custom Photon parameters applied to the Featured Images.
+It accepts an array of parameters.
+The accepted paramters are available [here](https://developer.wordpress.com/docs/photon/).
+* `jeherve_post_embed_article_layout` allows you to filter the layout of a single article in the list.
+* `jeherve_post_embed_post_list_after` allows you to insert content after the list of posts, inside the div.

 == Changelog ==